-D. Decision-Making Levels and Stages
+4.4 Decision-Making Levels and Stages

-Approaches to modeling architectural decision making usually focus only on the one or two levels of decision making and knowledge acquisition (i.e., the applicationgeneric and application-specific levels [8]).
-From analyzing our interviews, we found that in platform-based software development multiple levels of decisions and multiple decision times (i.e., stages) must be considered.
+Approaches to modelling architectural decision making usually focus only on the one or two levels of decision making and knowledge acquisition (i.e., the application-generic and application-specific levels; see [33]).
+From analyzing our interviews, we found that in platform-based software development, multiple levels of decisions and multiple decision times (i.e., stages) must be considered.
 Each decision level is commonly performed by a different stakeholder or stakeholder group (e.g., platform supplier, system integrator), often working in different organizations.
-At each stage, the decision space derives from the decisions taken at prior stages.
+At each stage, the decision space (e.g., the decisions to be taken and the available options) derives from the decisions taken at prior stages.
 In addition, at each stage the results of decision making at different levels must be taken into account.
-That is, starting from generic knowledge about a specific form of software platform integration (Level-1), architectural and technical knowledge about each of the platforms integrated (Level-2), about each of the integration technologies and solutions used (Level-3), and about the applications developed based on top of the platforms (Level-4) must be considered.
+That is, starting from generic knowledge on a specific form of software platform integration (i.e., reusable ADDs; Level-1), architectural and technical knowledge about each of the platforms integrated (Level-2), about each of the integration technologies and solutions used (Level-3), and about the applications developed based on top of the platforms (Level-4) must be considered.

-Inspired by the guidelines on multi-stage, multi-level transformations on feature models by Czarnecki et al. [28], we documented the observed decision-making process.
+Inspired by the guidelines on multi-stage, multi-level transformations on feature models by Czarnecki et al. [9], we documented this characteristic decision-making process as observed in our case study.
 Figure 5 depicts an abbreviated example on decisions related to the communication style in our case study.
 Here, an architectural decision is illustrated using a transformation between two feature models.
 In our case study, and in the example in Figure 5, the four levels represent decisions to be taken by different stakeholder roles (i.e., integration architect, platform supplier, system integrator, and application engineer).
 The reusable, pattern-based ADDs form the basis of Level-1 decisions.
-The original decision space for each role is modeled as an initial feature model at Stage-0.
-Each subsequent stage sets a discrete decision time in which decisions at different levels of abstractions are addressed at Level-1 by the integration architect(s) through reviews of historical decisions taken at the other levels.
-Levels of abstraction are represented by, e.g., appending increasingly specific branches to the decision outcomes (here: the feature trees) for each level.
+The original decision space for each role is modelled as an initial feature model at Stage-0.
+Each of subsequent stages sets a discrete decision time, in which decisions at different levels of abstractions are addressed at Level-1 by the integration architect(s) through reviews of historical decisions taken at the other levels.
+Levels of abstraction are represented by, e.g., appending increasingly specific branches to the decision outcomes (i.e., here: the feature trees) for each level.